 It is groined (curved edge) Roman fashion without ribs, and the vaults are covered by early paintings of various dates.
 The capitals have a romanesque character, which is not consistent with the theory that the crypt was built in the fourth century, and points rather to the tenth or eleventh.
 T. G. Jackson

 Today the crypt is dated ninth century, although some of its walls are of the Roman period.
-According to tradition it was the prison of the first Christian martyrs at Aquileia.
+According to tradition it was the prison of the first Christian martyrs of Aquileia.
 It was eventually used to house the Treasury of the Patriarchate.

 Crypt: details of its frescoes: (left) St. Mark baptizing one of his first followers; (right) Deposition of Jesus Christ